Multifamily Architectural Styles

 Or do the attributes of Gladstone Park’s multifamily housing simply travel by way of mouth?

-Small vintage apartment buildings, particularly in the southern and northern parts of the neighborhood closer to the commercial areas, often stand on corners where they anchor blocks of single-family homes.
+Small vintage apartment buildings, particularly in the southern and northern parts of the neighborhood close to commercial areas, often stand on corners where they anchor blocks of single-family homes.
 This ensures a comfortable intermix of housing choices on these streets with plenty of free street parking for tenants, almost all permit free.
 Although there are some larger vintage apartment buildings (including a few U-shaped courtyard buildings), most of these are no more than three stories in height with 12 or fewer apartments.
 All are small enough to be their own communities.

 Newer apartment buildings tend to be located on Gladstone Park’s three main business corridors of N. Elston, N. Milwaukee, and N. Northwest Highway.
 The largest apartment complex in the neighborhood, although not a new one by any means, is the six-story 81-unit Senior Suites of Jefferson Park on N. Northwest Highway.
-This is by far the tallest building in the entire community with more than triple the total number of units than any other.
+This is by far the tallest building in the entire community and contains more than triple the total number of units than any other.

+Unlike elsewhere in the city where increasing economic pressure has led to the demolition of untold numbers of two- to four-flats for more lucrative development opportunities, Gladstone Park has been able to keep its large stock of two- and four-flats relatively healthy.
 Gladstone Park is well aware of the benefit of supporting its affordable two- and four-flats, the advantages of which are fully supported by research.
 DePaul University’s extensive housing studies before the pandemic revealed that 34% of rental units throughout Chicago that cost $900 or less a month were in two- to four-unit buildings, as discussed in Housing advocates push to preserve two-flats in Chicago by Elvia Malagón, Chicago Sun-Times, July 16, 2021.
-Not only have two-flats been identified as the most affordable units for renters, but they also have been pegged as a major entry point for first-time home buyers, as discussed by Adam Rubin of the Chicago Architectural Center in the article.
+Not only have two-flats been identified as the most affordable units for renters, but they also have been pegged as a major entry point for first-time home buyers, as discussed by Adam Rubin of the Chicago Architectural Center in the same article.
 People who would not otherwise have had the chance to move up into the world of homeownership can purchase a two-flat, living in one unit while renting out the other to pay for the mortgage.
-Buying such buildings are also key for allowing owners to build personal financial security through home equity, giving them a path in which to lift entire families as they pass the homes down as sources of intergenerational wealth.
-And they can do it all a heck of a lot cheaper in Gladstone Park.
+Buying such buildings are key for allowing aspiring homeowners to build personal financial security through real estate equity, lifting entire families out of poverty by providing the path for them to pass their homes down to their heirs as intergenerational wealth.
+Here, in Gladstone Park, they can do it all a heck of a lot cheaper than in most parts of Chicago.

 When you look at the photographs of Gladstone Park’s wide variety of multifamily housing opportunities, you will notice that most of them were built during America’s boom years.
 There are many Dutch colonial houses, brick-and-stone 2/4 flats, and three-story apartment buildings, for example, from the Roaring 1920s when the American economy was flourishing.
 Many mid-century two- and four-flats were built during the 1950s and 1960s when times were also good.